plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

-_How we are using headless Chrome to write end-to-end tests that don't drive you crazy_

 # What are end-to-end tests?

 Tests written to check software functionality can be grouped into a few categories.
 Some of the most popular categories include: